EFWob/PassiveMelodyBuzzer/README.md

 In a nutshell, this library allows to play melodies using a passive buzzer connected to a digital output pin.
 Aim was to allow playback in non-blocking mode and have a simple yet powerful way to write down a tune in ASCII.
 As a very basic example the String **"CDEFGABc"** will play a C-Major-scale.
 Nonblocking playback is achieved by using a timer interrupt to generate the sound.
 That allows for a high precision in pitch and sound duration.
-However, this also gives a portability issue: currently it is Espressif ESP32 only.
+However, this also gives a portability issue: currently it is Espressif ESP32/ESP8266 only (and ESP8266 is even somewhat experimental).

 Tested with Arduino and PlatformIO.
 Example "BuzzerSerial" is in Arduino and allows to test the functionality by playing melodies entered on the Serial monitor input.
 Source code is commented, so you will get the basic API.